What is a risk-based divestment?

 Divestment is a last resort

-Altogether, we have divested from 440 companies since 2012.
-We do not publish information on which companies we divest from, but we are open about the criteria for these decisions and about the types of ESG risk that have led to divestments.
+We divested from 58 companies in 2025.
+Of these, 17 were companies that entered the fund's benchmark index entered the fund's benchmark index during the year.
+Altogether, we have made 633 divestment decisions since 2012.
+We do not publish information on which companies we divest from, but we are open about the criteria for these decisions and about the types of sustainability risk that have led to divestments.

 Impact on the fund’s equity returns

-Since 2012, risk-based divestments have increased the cumulative return on equity management by around 0.26 percentage point, or 0.01 percentage point annually.
-Risk-based divestments linked to climate change and human rights have increased the cumulative return on equity management by 0.14 and 0.05 percentage point respectively, while those linked to corruption have decreased the cumulative return on equity management by 0.03 percentage point, while those linked to water management have had a negligible impact.
+Since 2012, risk-based divestments have increased the cumulative return on equity management by 0.68 percentage point, or 0.01 percentage point annually, equating to 12 billion kroner.
+Risk-based divestments linked to climate change and human rights have increased the cumulative return on equity management by 0.36 and 0.15 percentage point respectively.